General features

 PDF needs the pdftotext command, which comes with poppler.
 The package name is quite often

-.
+poppler-utils.
 Note: the older pdftotext command which comes with xpdf is not compatible with Recoll.
 PDF has its own section further, with details about metadata, attachments, annotations, OCR, and opening documents at the right page. -

 Microsoft Word is processed with antiword, which is not maintained much, but keeps working.
 I maintain a very slightly improved antiword version, it can extract a little extra data in some cases.
-It is also useful to have wvWare installed as Recoll can use it as a fallback for some files which antiword does not handle.
+In case antiword fails, which sometimes happens with very small files, recoll (>= 1.43.4) falls back to trying to use soffice (e.g. from LibreOffice), else if soffice is not found, or for older recoll versions, wvWare.

 -